 Fix #6: Update Your Network Driver

-If you do not update your network driver to the newest version, your friend may have difficulty connecting to your server.
+If you do not update your network driver to the newest version, your friend may have difficulty connecting to your server, or you may receive the “Could Not Connect: Outdated Server” error in Minecraft.
 To update the outdated network drivers to a different version and more updated driver software, follow these steps:

 - View the network status on your router or local area network to ensure it is active